-- By Meristematic tissue of axillaryand apical shoots - By adventitious shoots - By adventitious embryo formation - Through callus culture - iv) Stage 3 Shoots obtained from stage II are transferred to the next rooting (soil) or storage medium.
-These shoots are directly established in soil as microcuttings to develop roots. - v) Stage 4 Plantlets are transferred to sterilized soil for hardening under greenhouse environment i.e. under controlled condition of light, temperature and humidity.
+- (i) Stage O It is the initial step of micropropagation in which stock plants are grown under controlled condition before being used for culture initiation. - (ii) Stage 1 This stage includes preparation of explant from stock plants through: explant isolation ; surface sterilization ; washing ; establishment of explant on appropriate culture medium. - (iii) Stage 2 This stage involves multiplication of shoots or rapid somatic embryo formation using a defined culture medium.
+Multiplication may be by meristematic tissue of axillary and apical shoots, by adventitious shoots or adventitious embryo formation or through callus culture - (iv) Stage 3 Shoots obtained from stage II are transferred to the next rooting (soil) or storage medium.
+These shoots are directly established in soil as microcuttings to develop roots. - (v) Stage 4 Plantlets are transferred to sterilized soil for hardening under greenhouse environment i.e. under controlled condition of light, temperature and humidity.
 For marketting, sometimes these plantlets are established in an artificial growing medium.
 It takes 4-16 weeks for marketting of the finished products.

-9.3.2 Advantages of Micropropagation -
+10.3 Advantages of Micropropagation

-- Micropropagation is an alternative approach to conventional methods of vegetative propagation. - Millions of shoot tips can be obtained from a small, microscopic piece of plant tissue within a short period of time and space. - This method is more helpful in case of bulb or corn-producing plants. - The propagules can be maintained in soilfree environment which facilitates their storage on a large scale. - Micropropagation helps in maintenance of germplasm for many years. - This method of propagation requires minimum growing space e-g. thousands of plantlets can be maintained within culture vials. - Micropropagation method will help to maintain genetic uniformity in the prepagules which is not always possible through seed production.
+- Micropropagation is an alternative approach to conventional methods of vegetative propagation. - Millions of shoot tips can be obtained from a small, microscopic piece of plant tissue within a short period of time and space. - This method is more helpful in case of bulb or com-producing plants. - The propagules can be maintained in soilfree environment which facilitates their storage on a large scale. - Micropropagation helps in maintenance of germplasm for many years. - This method of propagation requires minimum growing space e-g. thousands of plantlets can be maintained within culture vials.

+• Micropropagation method will help to maintain genetic uniformity in the prepagules which is not always possible through seed production.

-9.4 Haploid production through androgenesis and gynogenesis
+10.4 Haploid production through androgenesis and gynogenesis